Solar System Frequently Asked Questions

 The grid-connected inverter will automatically shut itself off within milliseconds of a blackout, avoiding the potential danger of brown-out in your home and preventing back-feeding into the grid.
 You will need a battery backup solar system if you wish to have the electricity available during a blackout.

-Most of the Ultimate Energy solar systems are a hybrid designed therefore, Yes, you can add a battery backup.
+Ultimate Energy hybrid designed solar systems are specifically designed to add a battery backup.